RobertGawron/GammaSpectrometer/04_Implementation/README.md

 # Purpose

-This folder contains all scripts used for generating artifacts, the idea is to separate 3d models, source code etc from build results and scripts.
+This directory contains the infrastructure used to generate build artifacts, as well as the generated outputs themselves.